How you can help victims of Hurricane Dorian

 Donations can be made at www.helpsalvationarmy.org designate 2019 Hurricane Dorian on all checks.

-- Englewood Sun Editor Chris Porter, along with Sun Staff Writers Brianna Kwasnik and Tom Harmening, contributed to this report.
+Englewood Sun Editor Chris Porter, along with Staff Writer Tom Harmening, contributed to this report.

 Post a comment as